RMITLibrary/easy_cite/markdown/rmitharvard.md

 ###### start-subtype-content

-For sources you read in a language other than English, follow the referencing requirements for the type of source you used (e.g. newspaper article, website, book, journal article).
+For work you read in a language other than English, the source that the non-English work appears in should be referenced.
+For example, if the non-English work appears in a book, newspaper article, webpage or journal article, you reference the book, newspaper article, webpage or journal article, respectively.
+Please refer to the relevant section within this guide for how to reference various sources.

-List the title in the original language.
+List the title in the **original language**.
 If the original language uses a different alphabet or script from English, use the anglicised spelling.

 Place the English translation in parenthesis after the original title.